Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 Using the command **pip3 freeze --local > requirements.txt** in the terminal will create a requirements.txt file with all the dependencies listed to run the Heroku App.
 Whenever new packages are installed, remeber to update the .txt file | Using the command **echo web: python app.py > Procfile** in ther terminal will create a Procfile, which Heroku uses to know which Python App to run when the site is loaded.

-2. _After initial set up of the Flask app, our next step is to get Heroku to update, recognise and connect with our site..._
+2. _After initial set up, our next step is to get Heroku to update, recognise and connect with our site..._

 To do this, you need to make an account on Heroku, upon signing in, click **New** to create the app.
 On the next screen, produce a name for the app, making sure to use lowercase and the region closest to you.
 If the domain name is available, finish by clicking **Create App**.

+4. _Upon creating the app, we need to set up the postgres and install required files to gitpod_

+Navigating to the resources tab, search for POSTGRES and choose the free Heroku plan.
+Then move back to gitpod and install **dj_database_url** and **psycopg2-binary**.
+Not forgetting to update the requirements.txt file with the new installations and importing **dj_database_url** to the top of our project level settings.

+5. _Now to make some changes to settings.py_

+Coment out the DATABASES and replace the default database with a call to **dj_database_url.parse** passing in the database URL from Heroku.
+This can be found under the 'Settings' tab and revealing config vars.
+Make sure to place the url in quotation marks.

+6. _Postgres migration_

+Due to the fact we are not connecting to Postgres after this setup, a migration of all the app models in neccessary for the app to run.
+Simply run migrate as you would have normally to set up all the previous apps localy.
+As I've used json fixtures for my app, I can just load the data from these on to the new Postgres host.
+Making sure to create a new superuser after these migrations so that you are able to login.

+The last thing to do is uncomment the settings.py DATABASES and remove the one using the POSTGRES url so that the app doesn't end up in version control.

 3. _Next we need to have our code update on Heroku automatically.
 The easiest way to do this is linking the sites repo in Github with the Heroku app..._